tjeight/rednet-frontend/README.md

-# Unified Starter - Next Essential
+# Unified Next Essential

-Unified Starter - Next Essential is a modern, feature-rich template for building Next.js applications with all the essential configurations and tools pre-configured.
+Unified Next Essential - An Essential Template to get started with Next.js application with all the essentials included...

 ## Features